2020leon/ainimal-quiz/README.md

 - If either email or password is not given, the page will alert `empty`.
 - If the password of the account is not correct, or the account is not exist, the page will alert `fail`.

+## Frontend

+### Frontend Viewing

+Just put the path of [index.html](./frontend/index.html) to browser and you can view the web.
+It looks simple now, and I hope it will be more beautiful later.